Honda CRF250RX Review (Top Speed, Height, Weight, Specs) – Is it Worth Buying?

 What is a Honda CRF250RX?

-The Honda CRF250RX set its sight on offering the best of both worlds by taking Honda’s high performance motocross bike and turning it into a an enduro beast.
-If you are into riding deserts, enduros, or trails, this may be a really good option.
+Honda set their sights high when they created the CRF250RX.
+They created the best of both worlds (trail and track) by taking Honda’s high-performance motocross bike and turning it into an enduro racing machine.
+If you are into riding deserts, enduros, or trails, this is a solid option.

-Although the 250RX isn’t a street legal dual sport, it is killer out on the dessert and riding through trails.
+Although the 250RX isn’t a street-legal dual sport, it is killer out on the desert and riding through trails.